[Major revision–posted 1/14/22 (replaces 4/25/12 edition)]

-OP 02.01: Office of Institutional Advancement Relationships and Responsibilities
+OP 02.01: Texas Tech University Office of Advancement Relationship and Responsibilities

-PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to set forth Texas Tech University policies and procedures related to the Office of Institutional Advancement's relationships with other offices of Texas Tech University System (TTUS) Office of Institutional Advancement (TTUS Institutional Advancement) and Texas Tech Foundation, Inc.
+PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to set forth Texas Tech University's (TTU) and Texas Tech University Office of Advancement's (TTU Advancement) relationship with the Texas Tech University System (TTUS) Office of Institutional Advancement (TTUS Institutional Advancement) and Texas Tech Foundation, Inc. (TTFI).

 REVIEW: This OP will be reviewed in April of even-numbered years by the Vice Chancellor for Institutional Advancement (VCIA) and the Vice President for TTU Advancement (VP).
 Changes regarding financial procedures will be made with the concurrence of the Vice Chancellor and Chief Financial Officer (VCCFO) and the Texas Tech University Senior Vice President for Administration & Finance and Chief Financial Officer.

-1. Relationship between Texas Tech University and Texas Tech Foundation, Inc.
+1. Relationship between Texas Tech University, Texas Tech Foundation, Inc., and TTUS

-Texas Tech Foundation, Inc., (TTFI) is organized and operates exclusively to: (1) support and promote all colleges, schools, programs, and campuses of Texas Tech University (TTU), Texas Tech University Health Sciences Center, Texas Tech University Health Sciences Center El Paso, Angelo State University; (2) seek and obtain gifts for such institutions; (3) receive, hold, invest, and administer property of any kind, type, or nature for the benefit of the institutions; and (4) make expenditures to or for the benefit of one or more of the components.
+Texas Tech Foundation, Inc., is organized for and operates exclusively to: (1) support and promote all components of the Texas Tech University System: Texas Tech University, Texas Tech University Health Sciences Center, Texas Tech University Health Sciences Center El Paso, Angelo State University, and Midwestern State University; (2) seek and obtain gifts for such components; (3) receive, hold, invest, and administer property of any kind, type, or nature gifted for the benefit of the components; and (4) make expenditures to or for the benefit of one or more of the components.
 TTUS Institutional Advancement manages these functions for TTFI and serves to broadly oversee and coordinate all fundraising operations throughout TTUS.

 2. General Division Responsibilities

-(1) The OIA is responsible for soliciting, coordinating, approving, and reporting all fundraising from the private sector.
-This includes both projects and proposals initiated by the OIA and those initiated elsewhere in TTU and its related corporate entities.
-To fulfill its mission, the OIA must be kept informed in a timely fashion on all actions related to fundraising.
+(1) TTUS Institutional Advancement is responsible for coordinating, approving, and reporting all fundraising from the private sector.
+This includes both projects and proposals initiated by TTU Advancement and those initiated elsewhere in TTU and its related corporate entities.
+To fulfill its mission, TTUS Institutional Advancement must be kept informed in a timely fashion on all actions related to fundraising.

-(2) The OIA is responsible for performing certain support functions for TTFI.
-This includes receiving, receipting, acknowledging, and reporting gifts received by TTFI for the benefit of TTU.
+(2) TTUS Institutional Advancement is responsible for performing certain support functions for TTFI.
+This includes depositing, receipting, acknowledging, and reporting gifts received by TTFI for the benefit of TTU.

-(1) The CFO, in cooperation with the OIA, will establish the procedures used for accounting and disbursement of all gifts given to TTU, TTUS, and TTFI for the benefit of TTU.
-The VCCFO has the authority and responsibility for approving the procedures used for receipting, accounting, and disbursement of all funds handled by TTU employees.
+(1) The VCCFO, in cooperation with TTUS Institutional Advancement, will establish the procedures used for accounting and disbursement of all gifts given to TTU, TTUS, and TTFI for the benefit of TTU.
+The VCCFO has the authority and responsibility for approving the procedures used for receipting, accounting, and disbursement of all funds handled by TTUS and TTU employees.

-(2) The Office of Administration and Finance is responsible for maintaining official TTU fiscal records, assuring that all cash is receipted by TTU in a manner consistent with the requirements of TTUS regulations and state laws.
-It is also responsible for assuring donors, the Board of Regents, the president, the chancellor, and the state auditor that all TTU funds are expended as required by the stipulations imposed by the donor, the Board of Regents, generally accepted accounting principles, and the laws of the state of Texas.
+(2) The TTU Office of Administration & Finance is responsible for maintaining official TTU fiscal records, assuring that all cash gifted directly to TTU is receipted in a manner consistent with the requirements of TTUS regulations and state laws.
+It is also responsible for assuring donors, the Board of Regents, the President, the Chancellor, and the state auditor that all TTU funds are expended as required by the stipulations imposed by the donor, the Board of Regents, generally accepted accounting principles, and the laws of the State of Texas.

-In accordance with the agreement between TTU and TTFI, the Office of Administration and Finance maintains the official books of TTFI accounts held by TTU as agency funds.
-The Office of Administration and Finance will notify the OIA of all private gifts to TTU received by that office, maintain fund management policies related to the handling of gifts to TTU and reports fund performance to the OIA.
+The TTU Office of Administration & Finance will notify TTUS Institutional Advancement of all private gifts to TTU received by that office, maintain fund management policies related to the handling of gifts to TTU, and report fund performance to TTUS Institutional Advancement.

 (2) All offices are responsible for forwarding any gifts received to TTUS Institutional Advancement in a timely manner for deposit, receipting, and reporting purposes.

-(3) Appointments to development advisory boards within the colleges and units shall be submitted to the VCIA prior to the individual being asked to serve on said board to avoid duplication in membership on the boards.
-Additionally, a current list of the membership of development advisory boards shall be provided to the VCIA annually by October 1.
+(3) Appointments to development advisory boards within the colleges and units should be submitted to the VP prior to the individual being asked to serve on said board to avoid duplication in membership on the boards.
+Additionally, a current list of the membership of development advisory boards can be provided to the VP and VCIA as needed.

 04 Audit Services